Editor's choice: EDvestinU Private Student Loans

 If you have any trouble with your application or can’t find an answer to a question online, you can reach out to its customer service team any day of the week by phone or live chat.
 In addition to private student loans, Credible offers personal loans and student loan refinancing products.

 Read our review of Credible private student loans

-Its founders know first-hand what paying for business school is like.
+As former MBA students, its founders know first-hand what paying for business school is like.
 You can typically cover your education costs, borrowing up to $110,000 per year to pay for business school.
-You also aren’t required to have a cosigner, though it’s recommended if you don’t meet CommonBond’s credit requirements.
 And once your school has your funds, you can either defer your repayments until you drop below half-time, make interest-only repayments or start making full repayments right away.

-The downside is that you need to attend a business school in CommonBond’s network.
+The downside is that you need to attend a business school in CommonBond’s network to get an MBA loan.
 You’ll also have to pay a 2% origination fee on any CommonBond student loan.

 LendingTree is an online marketplace that can connect you with lenders who fund student loans for undergraduate, graduate and associate’s degrees, as well as PhDs.
-While you’ll need to have good credit to qualify for the best rates, LendingTree’s wide network of lenders means that you’ll have a better chance of getting approved.
+While you or your cosigner need to have good credit to qualify for the best rates, LendingTree’s wide network of lenders means that you’ll have a better chance of getting approved.

-The application itself only takes a few seconds.
-All you need to do is fill in basic information about where you go to school, how much you need to borrow and some contact details before hitting submit.
+The application itself only takes a few seconds: All you need to do is fill in basic information about where you go to school, how much you need to borrow and some contact details before hitting submit.
 You’ll see around five or six offers broken down by total cost, monthly payments, number of payments and APR.
-To apply for an offer, just click through to the lender’s application.

 In an effort to help consumers borrow wisely, LendingTree also has lots of free educational resources on its site.
 Not sure if you have the credit to qualify without a cosigner?
 You can find out what yours is by using its free credit score tool.